American Airlines Flight 11: Aftermath

 After the crash, the North Tower burned for 102 minutes before collapsing at 10:28.
 Although the impact itself caused extensive structural damage, the long-lasting fire ignited by jet fuel was blamed for the structural failure of the tower.
 In addition to the aircraft passengers and building occupants, hundreds of rescue workers also died when the tower collapsed.
 Despite being the first of the two buildings to be hit, the North Tower was the second to collapse.

-Furthermore, it stood for nearly twice as long after being struck as the South Tower, with the latter burning for only 56 minutes before collapsing.
+It stood for nearly twice as long after being struck as the South Tower, with the South Tower burning for only 56 minutes before collapsing.
 This is because Flight 11 crashed into the North Tower at a lower speed and much higher up than Flight 175 did into the South Tower, leading to there being far less structural weight above the impact zone; the North Tower had 11 floors above the point of impact while the South Tower had more than twice that amount.
 Cantor Fitzgerald L.P., an investment bank on floors 101–105 of the North Tower, lost 658 employees, considerably more than any other employer.

 Rescue workers at the World Trade Center site began to discover body fragments from Flight 11 victims within days of the attack.
 Some workers found bodies strapped to airplane seats and discovered the remains of a flight attendant with her hands bound, suggesting the hijackers might have used plastic handcuffs.
 Within a year, medical examiners had identified the remains of 33 victims who had been on board Flight 11.
 They identified two other Flight 11 victims, including purser Karen Martin, in 2006, while other unrelated body fragments were discovered near Ground Zero around the same time.

 In April 2007, examiners using newer DNA technology identified another Flight 11 victim.
 The remains of two hijackers, potentially from Flight 11, were also identified and removed from Memorial Park in Manhattan.
 The remains of the other hijackers have not been identified and are buried with other unidentified remains at this park.